maxgmarin/pupmapper/README.md

 ### 1) How do I go from my genome of interest to identifying regions with low pileup mappability?

-A) Use `genmap` (with your desired parameters) to calculate k-mer mappability for your genome of interest.
+- 1.1) Use `genmap` (with your desired parameters) to calculate k-mer mappability for your genome of interest.
 (Output to .bedgraph)
-B) Use `pupmapper` to calculate pileup mappability from k-mer mappability (output to .bedgraph)
+- 1.2) Use `pupmapper` to calculate pileup mappability from k-mer mappability (output to .bedgraph)
-C) Use `awk` and `bedtools` to identify regions of the genome which have pileup mappability < 1 (or below your desired threshold).
+- 1.3) Use `awk` and `bedtools` to identify regions of the genome which have pileup mappability < 1 (or below your desired threshold).

 ### 2) How do I generate the k-mer mappability values that pupmapper needs?